-- 33 The user guidance documentation, part of the TOE, consists of: - the product Data Sheet and die description, - optionally the ST33G1M2 platform Technical Notes, - the product family Security Guidance, - the AIS31 user manuals, - the Cortex M3 SC300 Technical Reference Manuals, - the System ROM user manual, - the Flash loader installation guide, - optionally the Neslib user manual, - optionally the MIFARE4Mobile® user manual. - 34 The complete list of guidance documents is detailed in Section 9. - Figure 1 provides an overview of the ST33G1M2 Platform.

-a.
-MIFARE4Mobile is a registered trademark of NXP B.V. and is used under license.
+- The user guidance documentation, part of the TOE, consists of: - · the product Data Sheet and die description, - optionally the ST33G1M2 platform Technical Notes, - the product family Security Guidance. - the AIS31 user manuals, - the Cortex M3 SC300 Technical Reference Manuals, - the System ROM user manual, - · the Flash loader installation guide, - optionally the Neslib user manual, - optionally the MIFARE4Mobile® user manual. - The complete list of guidance documents is detailed in Section 9. - a.
+MIFARE4Mobile is a registered trademark of NXP B.V. and is used under license. - b.

-b.
 MIFARE DESFire are registered trademarks of NXP B.V. and are used under license.